agvxov/cursed_c/README.md

 They provide ways to both aid the compiler (or make it shut up) and make code self-documenting.

-Too bad that C botched the syntax.
+Too bad that C initially botched the syntax.
 Consider the following:

 Both of these specify that `func` will never return.